 The trade name for cochlear implants manufactured by Cochlear is the Cochlear™ Nucleus® series cochlear implants.
 The approved indications for the use of Cochlear Nucleus series cochlear implants is the treatment of moderate to profound hearing loss.
 Please seek advice from your medical practitioner or health professional about treatments for hearing loss.
 They will be able to advise on a suitable solution for the hearing loss condition.
 All products should be used only as directed by your medical practitioner or health professional.
 Not all Cochlear products are available in all countries.

-Oppsøk helsepersonell for råd om behandling for hørselstap.
-Resultatene kan variere, og helsepersonellet ditt vil informere deg om faktorene som kan påvirke resultatet du får.
+Oppsøk ditt helsepersonell for råd om behandling for hørselstap.
+Resultatene kan variere, og ditt helsepersonell vil informere deg om faktorene som kan påvirke resultatet du får.
 Les alltid instruksjonene for bruk.
 Ikke alle produkter er tilgjengelige i alle land.
 Ta kontakt med den lokale Cochlear-representanten din for å få produktinformasjon.

 For en fullstendig liste over Cochlears varemerker, besøk vår Bruksvilkår-side.